nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <img src=../graphics/m2/2.4.17.png width="75%" height="75%" >

-- Once on the Results, review the results, a successful Availabiliy Group initilization will have output similar to the screeshot below.
+- Once on the Results, review the results, and a successful Availability Group initialization will have output similar to the screenshot below.
 Once finished **click Close**.

     <img src=../graphics/m2/2.4.18.png width="75%" height="75%" >